Not health advice. Contact your local water utility for concerns.

 Most Massachusetts cities have tap water that meets EPA safety standards.
 With an average score of 83/100 across 50 cities we analyzed, Massachusetts generally has good water quality.
 However, water quality varies by location, so check your specific city's report.

-The most common water quality concerns in Massachusetts include disinfection byproducts (chlorination), lead (older infrastructure), nitrates (agricultural areas).
+The most common water quality concerns in Massachusetts include pfas ('forever chemicals'), lead (older service lines and plumbing), sodium and chloride (road-salt runoff).
 These contaminants can come from natural sources, industrial activities, or aging infrastructure.
 Review your city's specific report to see which contaminants affect your area.

 Whether you need a water filter depends on your specific location and health concerns.
 With 5 cities in Massachusetts showing elevated contaminant levels, residents in those areas may benefit from filtration.
 Look for filters certified by NSF/ANSI to remove the specific contaminants found in your area.